Brownster/audiobookrequest/README.md

 AudioBookRequest aims to be a simple and lightweight tool for managing audiobook requests for your media server.
 It should be easy to set up and use, while integrating nicely with other common tools in the \*arr stack.
 AudioBookRequest serves as as the frontend for you and your friends to easily make audiobook wishlists or create requests in an organized fashion.

-It is not intended as a full replacement for Readarr/Chaptarr, but instead intended to be used alongside them.

 ## Features

 - Employs the Audible API to make it easy to search for and request audiobooks.